Product ConsultantKardderStrategy Delivered

 Event ops checklist, booth setup guide, pitch script for staff.

-Event Partnerships + Competitive Events
+Event Partnerships and Competitive Events

 Partnership Strategy